BB-Dojo/Weiqi-Roadmap/_tabs/about.md

 > Check the [Let's Go!!!!](https://soumyak4.in/project/Lets-Go/) page for changelogs and related projects.
 {: .prompt-tip}

+> This is a promotional discount for Go Magic
+> Use code **COLCATAGC** for a 50% discount on first purchase of membership or courses.
+{: .prompt-warning}

 For Acknowledements [Click Here](/acknowledgement)

 > This roadmap mostly reflects my personal perspective and experience.